stalkermustang/llm-bulls-and-cows-benchmark/README.md

 A mini-framework for evaluating LLM performance on the [Bulls and Cows](https://en.wikipedia.org/wiki/Bulls_and_cows) number guessing game, supporting multiple providers through [LiteLLM](https://github.com/BerriAI/litellm).

+> [!NOTE]
+> TLDR: Bulls and Cows is a code-breaking game for two players.
+A player writes a 4-digit secret number.
+The digits must be all different (e.g., `1234`).
+Then another player (an LLM in this case) tries to guess the secret number (e.g., `1246`).
+For every guess the info of number of matches is returned.
+If the matching digits are in their right positions, they are "bulls" (two bulls in this example: `1` and `2`), if in different positions, they are "cows" (one cow, `4`).
+The correct solution requires Reasoning-to think of the next good guess-and In-Context memory-to learn from the past answers.
+It is proved that any 4-digit secret number can be solved within seven turns.

 ## Key Features

 - ✅ **Multiple LLM Support**: Compatible with various providers through [LiteLLM](https://github.com/BerriAI/litellm); virtually, almost any endpoint could be used